left

 textbooks5-7

-Further investment in research and clinical study efforts will be key to closing these education gaps and improving diagnosis and care for patients of color.
+Further investment in research and clinical study efforts will be key to closing these education gaps and may improve diagnosis and care for patients of color.

 IN MODERATE TO SEVERE PLAQUE PSORIASIS (PsO)